Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Action|30 feet|S|Instantanious|Abjuration|None|

-You target a creature within reach and time rewinds around them decreesing the cooldown of the targets runes and items by 6 secounds.
+You target a creature you can see within reach and time rewinds around them decreesing the cooldown of the targets runes and items by 6 secounds.

-**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, you can target an additional creature for each spell slot above 1.
+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, you can target an additional creature for each spell slot above first.

 ---